 Vauprin is a vineyard located in the village of Lignorelles and is one of the highest altitude parcels in Chablis.
 This small, low yielding plot produced a wine that has a lot going on in the bottle—apple and lemon flavors that finishes long and strong with complex mineral notes.

-Chef Hardy paired the wine with classic razor clams served in their shells with fennel fronds and neonata sauce, which consists of icefish, extra-virgin olive oil, and some hot and sweet peppers.
+Chef Hardy paired it with classic razor clams served in their shells with fennel fronds and neonata sauce, which consists of icefish, extra-virgin olive oil, and some hot and sweet peppers.
 The clams are steamed briefly with chile, garlic and white wine, and then tossed with fennel, lemon juice, salt and olive oil.

 Razor clams served in their shells with fennel fronds and neonata sauce